Caff1982/linkedin-skill-assessments-quizzes/vba/vba-quiz.md

 End Sub
 ```

-#### Q51.
-How does a class module indicate that it uses a particular interface?

-- [x] by means of the _Implemets_ keyword and the name of interface.
-- [ ] bymeans of the _Interface_ keyword and the name of the interface.
-- [ ] The name of the interface is passed as a parameter.
-- [ ] The interface itself is part of the class module.

 #### Q52.
 Which part of the VBE can help you explore VBA syntax?

 - [ ] Locals windows